The trees at Lisnavagh have a story to tell.

 We believe we are selling the most traceable commercially-available timber products anywhere in the world.
 That may seem a big boast, but it’s one we back up with a thorough traceability system that sees each tree we use and each piece of timber it produces being given a unique identifying number.

-This allows you or the person you are buying a beautiful Bunbury Board or Bunbury Bowl for as a thoughtful gift to go to our Tree Report page, enter that number, and get a complete history of the timber used in what they now hold before them.
+This allows you or the person you are buying a beautiful Bunbury Board for as a thoughtful gift to go to our Tree Report page, enter that number, and get a complete history of the timber used in what they now hold before them.
 The report includes details of:

 - The type of timber used